 What if I told you that how to build a strong Pinterest account that works for you, your business, and your client’s business, can be obtained by following the same principles as in fitness and weight lifting?
 You might think I’m crazy, but I’m not!

 I have been working with Pinterest for five years now, and every day I see things happening and I understand how Pinterest works.
-You want a strong Pinterest account so you can avoid account suspension.
+You want to build a strong Pinterest account so you can avoid account suspension.

 How to Build a Strong Pinterest Account